 AMAL CARBURETOR is a British carburetor trademark.
 This was a British engineering company servicing the motorcycle and other light-engineering motor industries.
 Amal carburetor is used on Cooper Formula 3 racing cars and racing motorcycles.

 A carburetor is a device used in petrol or similar liquid fuel engines by means of which the fuel mixed with air, is supplied into the induction manifold of the engine.

 The main object of the carburetor is to supply the required quantity of fuel and air mixture of the correct strength as dedicated to the load condition of the engine.

-There are three important types of carburetor available in market,
+There are three important types of carburetor available in the market,

 Here I will like to share details about Amal Carburetor with you

-An Amal carburetor is used in small petrol engine which drives motorcycles and scooters.
+An Amal carburetor is used in a small petrol engine that drives motorcycles and scooters.